Condense to Conduct and Conduct to Condense: Introduction

-as long as $n$ is prime and $ n > n_0$ for some $ n_0 = \Theta\left(\frac{1}{\epsilon^2}\right), c = \Theta(\epsilon).$ \end{lem} The formal proof of the above lemma can be found in Section \ref{lem-w3-proof}.
+The formal proof of the above lemma can be found in Section \ref{lem-w3-proof}.
 The generalization of this lemma to higher dimensions (i.e. arbitrary $w$), which is simply the content of our main Theorem \ref{thm-main} -- can be found in Section \ref{thm-main-proof}).